vini7148/Sequential_Logistics/README.md

 # Sequential_Logistics

-A sequntial logistics model for predicting the label, which is salary of differents adults based on their 'age','workclass','education',etc.
+A sequential logistics model for predicting the label, which is salary of differents adults based on their 'age','workclass','education',etc.

 ## Getting started